Updated: November 23, 2022

-Growing some tomatoes in your small apartment or balcony doesn’t fulfill your stomach rather satisfies your heart.
+Growing some tomatoes in your small apartment or balcony doesn’t fulfill your stomach; instead satisfies your heart.

 It’s easy and fun!!!

-Your fresh homegrown fruits will remind the real teste of tomatoes you’ve almost forgotten.
+Your fresh homegrown fruits will remind the real taste of tomatoes you’ve almost forgotten.

-So, don’t waste your time by overthinking.
+So, use your time wisely.
 Take a piece of paper and write down the to-do list to start growing tomatoes in your tiny apartment or balcony.

 Things you will need for growing tomatoes in apartments

-As a beginner tomato grower, I recommend you to skip some avoidable job which will make easier your startup.
-Moreover, these tiny works may kill your interest in the beginning.
+As a beginner tomato grower, skip some avoidable jobs which will make your startup easier.
+Moreover, these little works may kill your interest in the beginning.

 Here is the list of necessary things you need to collect from the gardening store at the very beginning:

-Containers: You can grow tomatoes in 3-5 lb container or 6 inches’ pot.
-However, it mainly depends on varieties, but I recommend you to pick 3-5-gallon container to get the best output.
+You can grow tomatoes in a 3-5 lb container or 6 inches pot.
+However, it mainly depends on varieties, but I recommend you pick a 3-5-gallon container to get the best output. .

-Lightweight potting mix: You need to buy premium quality lightweight potting mix from garden centers or online.
-It will cost you a little bit but protect your plants from unwanted soil-borne diseases.
+You must buy a premium quality light potting mix from garden centers or online.
+It will cost you little, but it protects plants from unwanted soil-borne diseases.

-Make sure your potting mix contains coco peat or peat moss, quality compost, vermiculite, perlite, necessary nutrients for tomatoes, organic components and other additives.
+Ensure your potting mix contains coco peat or peat moss, quality compost, vermiculite, perlite, necessary nutrients for tomatoes, organic components, and other additives.

-In addition, you can add 1-2 teaspoon of baking soda into your potting mix to produce sweeter fruits.
+In addition, you can add 1-2 teaspoons of baking soda into your potting mix to produce sweeter fruits.

-Healthy seedlings: Collect disease free healthy seedlings from a local nursery which are ready to transplant right away.
+Collect disease-free healthy seedlings from a local nursery ready to transplant immediately.

-Watering system: Potting tomatoes need frequent watering.
-The easiest way to watering your plants using watering cone or spikes.
+Potting tomatoes needs frequent watering.
+The easiest way to water your plants is using a watering cone or spikes.

-Hand gloves: This is not mandatory if you want to make your hand dirty.
+This is not mandatory if you want to dirty your hand.

-Fluorescent light: You need to provide extra lighting for your windowsill or indoor tomatoes while they don’t get at least 6 hours of direct sunlight.
+You must provide extra lighting for your windowsill or indoor tomatoes if they don’t get at least 6 hours of direct sunlight.

 Moreover, you need to provide at least 16 hours of light during winter for indoor tomatoes.

-No matter where the place is, you just need to confirm the selected place receives at least 6 hours of direct sunlight and enough air flow.
-It would be more helpful if the place faces west or south.
+No matter where the place is, you must confirm that the selected site receives at least 6 hours of direct sunlight and enough airflow.
+Again, it would be more helpful if the place faces west or south.

-You can also be hanging up your tomatoes in your balcony to let the plants upside down but we suggest you follow the conventional way as a beginner.
+You can also hang your tomatoes on your balcony to let the plants upside down.
+Still, we suggest you follow the conventional way as a beginner.

 Step 2: Select Varieties

-I recommend determinate type tomatoes like dwarf, patio or bushier varieties for your apartment containers.
+I recommend determinate tomatoes like dwarf, patio, or bushier varieties for your apartment containers.
 Ornamental tomatoes are another choice for your balconies or windowsill.

 If the seedlings are not available, you are looking for, don’t be freaked.

-Buy some plastic peat pot form the garden store or nursery and fill them up with the premium quality potting mix.
+Buy some plastic peat pots from the garden store or nursery and fill them with the premium quality potting mix.
 Then sow a couple of seeds 1/4-inch-deep into the soil for each pot and let them 7-15 days to germinate.